• Skip to main content

 Recipe Notes

-• For extra sour flavor, keep your fermentation process for up to 4 weeks and then store in the fridge.
-Taste test some.
+• For extra sour flavor, keep your fermentation process for up to a few more days and then store it in the fridge.

 Keyword fermentation, fermenting, Gut-health, healthy recipe, preservation